Legedith/ai-thoughts/til.md

 - 29-09-2025 We can give a coding agent a personality of a renowned coder, and ask it to code/review like them
 - 07-10-2025 We can show progress, cache the results, allow programs to resume, allow programto detect changes and only work on deltas, precompute stuff, show a larger progress bar and finish early, etc to make the project appear more robust.
 - https://www.astralcodexten.com/p/the-bloomers-paradox?utm_source=share&utm_medium=android&r=1zpbk&triedRedirect=true
+I should have started with consulting, and then used learnings from that to build products.
+Even if you are building a product, build it with a specific customer in mind.
+Building with a generic / hypothetical customer can mean that you build for no one
+Our attempts to build a “generic enough” product were to no avail, as each customer wanted their own set of customisations.
+And we made the mistake of trying to tweak the entire product to fit these customisations, rather than hack.